 In April 2011 former editor of Advanced Carp Fishing Magazine and Carpworld Magazine, Martin Ford obtained a long-term lease on the Woodsetts Quarry Pond site and lake.
 A life-long carp angler and keen to promote carp fishing in a natural environment, Martin has put into practice a management plan for the site.
 The whole site has undergone an extensive refurbishment, with much of the rubbish and debris cleared not only from the depths of the lake, but also the surrounding woodlands.
 The fishery is now operated as a Carp Night Syndicate, Carp & Pike Winter Syndicate and Day Ticket Fishery.
 Existing swims have been re-furbished and new ones built, with the angler very much in mind, and all offer comfortable fishing for short or long-stay sessions.
-There is also plenty of parking available at the site in one of two main car parks, and in specific parking bays behind several of swims.
+There is also plenty of parking available at the site in one of two main car parks, and in specific parking bays in several of the swims.

 Woodsetts is a very old and mature Sand Extraction Pit that dates-back to the 1950s and has been fished by several well know carp anglers over the years.
 The lake itself offers some exceptional carp fishing and in particular present the dedicated carp angler with all manner of fishing situations.
 Although not rated as easy, it does offer an equal and fair challenge to all that fish it and will test even the seasoned carp angler!
 Both the bays as you enter the site are shallow and can become heavily weeded in the warmer months yet give a great opportunity to stalk fish at close quarters… right in the edge!
 The main part of the lake offers crystal clear water with depths from just a few feet, down to some 26ft along the quarry wall, allowing the carp plenty of areas to disappear into and reside in.